How to See Old Faithful in the Winter

 Short answer: No.

-The North Entrance at Gardiner to Mammoth Hot Springs, and the road from Mammoth through the Northeast Entrance near Cooke City, are open year-round, weather-dependent.
+The only road that’s open for self-driving during winter months is the route from Yellowstone’s North Entrance (Gardiner, MT) to Yellowstone’s Northeast Entrance (Cooke City, MT).
 Everything else, including Old Faithful, is accessible only by snowcoach or snowmobile.

 So if you’re Googling “can you drive to Old Faithful in the winter” and hoping for a loophole, unfortunately… there isn’t one.
 But don’t worry!
 This is part of what makes visiting Yellowstone in the winter such a special and unique experience.

-There are three ways to reach Old Faithful in winter:
+There are three main ways to reach Old Faithful in winter:

 Snowcoach tour